Adnuntius/documentation/adnuntius-advertising/admin-api/api-filters.md

 ### Advanced `where` Clause

-You can chain multiple conditions togther into a where clause using the following syntax:
+You can chain multiple conditions together into a where clause using the following syntax:

 ```text
 where=CONDITION;CONDITION;CONDITION